 M6: Insecure Authorization

 Authorization is a process that ensures that only authorized individuals who are allowed to access the data are performing the access operation.
-Authorization is a crucial aspect of the CIA triad.
-Many mobile applications have improper authorization implemented due to which low-level users can access information of any high privileged user.
+Many mobile applications have improper authorization implemented due to which low-level users can access information of any highly privileged user.

 M7: Client Code Quality

-Application code quality is the essential factor in ensuring the quality of the final product.
+Application code quality is an essential factor in ensuring the quality of the final product.
 As a developer, you should have several goals for your application.
-Many security flaws can occur in a mobile application, but the most common ones are SQL Injection, Cross-Site Scripting, and Buffer Overflows.
-The reason why these security flaws occur is because of the poor quality of the client code.

 M8: Code Tampering